Are you looking for a unique way to kick off the holiday season?

 Christkindlmarkt literally translates to "Christ child market," and indeed is a hallmark of the Christmas holiday.
-Markets like these have an extensive history in German culture and can be dated as far back as the late Middle Ages in the 1400's.
-It was at these markets where the German people could purchase all they needed to prepare for the holidays.
+Markets like these have an extensive history in German culture and can be dated as far back as the late Middle Ages in the 1400s.
+It was at these markets that the German people could purchase all they needed to prepare for the holidays.

 Photo by Michael Mroczek on Unsplash

 Typically, booths are set up to offer a variety of Christmas favorites.
 Holiday ornaments, wreaths, and decorations are available from these vendors, as well as unique and hand-crafted toys and gifts.
 While browsing through the various stalls, shoppers are able to buy delicious Christmas treats - savory or sweet - and may choose to sip on beer, wine, or a hot beverage like apple cider.